-The Transportation Reinvestment Zone Fund accounts for the City's potential tax benefit from the transportation projects in the designated zone along U.S. Highway 59.
+The Transportation Reinvestment Zone Fund accounts for the City's portion of the cost of a project to upgrade US Highway 59.

 The Debt Service Fund is used to account for the accumulation of resources that are restricted, committed, or assigned for the payment of principal and interest on long-term obligations of governmental funds.